22 FAQs about homeworking and the law

 - Can we cut the pay of people who work from home?

-- Do we have to pay new workers, recruited to work from home, at the same rate as employees moved from our offices to work from home?
+- Do we have to pay new homeworkers the same rate as employees who worked originally in the office that now work from home?

-- What protection do we have against home workers using their time and our equipment to work for other people?
+- How do we prevent home workers using their time and our equipment to work for other people?

-- Is there a time limit on issuing a revised statement of particulars?
+- Is there a time limit on issuing a revised statement of employment particulars?

 - What are the legal implications, if we ask current employees to work from home on a self-employed basis?

-- If we employ people to work from home on a freelance basis, are we likely to find ourselves paying their tax and NI?
+- If we employ people to work from home on a freelance basis, do we have to pay their tax and NI?

-- Who is responsible for the health and safety of employees who work from home?
+- Who is responsible for the health and safety of home workers?

-- Do we have to have health and safety inspections?
+- Do we have to have health and safety inspections for home workers?

-- Are home workers entitled to sick pay, like other employees?
+- Are home workers entitled to sick pay?

-- How do we ensure that employees who work from home do not do in excess of 48 hours a week?
+- How do we ensure home workers don't work in excess of 48 hours a week?

 - Are we responsible for data kept at a worker's home, or accessible on a home worker's computer?

-- If we buy and install the equipment at a home worker's home, whose insurance covers it?
+- If we provide the home worker's equipment, who insurances it?

 - If we contribute to a home worker's extra costs (eg heating), what is the tax and National Insurance position?